DaveLiddament/php-language-extensions/README.md

 This replicates the rejected [sealed classes RFC](https://wiki.php.net/rfc/sealed_classes)

-The `#[sealed]` attribute takes a list of classes or interfaces that can extend/implement the class/interface.
+The `#[Sealed]` attribute takes a list of classes or interfaces that can extend/implement the class/interface.

 E.g.